Heaven, Hell, Purgatory and the End of Time

 45-50 minutes – Discussion questions

 Each person should be invited to share something or ask a question, if he/she chooses, regarding the questions/discussion starters below.
-Go through one question at a time and give each person an opportunity to say something if he/she chooses.
+Go through one question at a time, and give each person an opportunity to say something if he/she chooses.
 Avoid having one or two persons dominate the discussion.
 Go around the circle and do not be afraid to share!
-Your insights may assist someone else in their understanding of the topics.
-Your question may very well be the same question someone else may have.
-Some of the questions below will invite a personal sharing, other questions will invite you to share with others what you read in Chapter Eight.
-The goal is to share both personally and to also make sure that the faith of our Church is clearly expressed and understood by all.
+Your insights might assist someone else in their understanding of the topics.
+Your question might very well be the same question someone else has.
+Some of the questions below will invite a personal sharing; other questions will invite you to share with others what you read in Chapter Eight.
+The goal is to share personally and to also make sure that the faith of our Church is clearly expressed and understood by all.

 - The “Church Militant” refers specifically to those on Earth who are united to Christ and live within His grace.
 We are united in the following ways.
 Share any thoughts on how you see these aspects of our faith as a source of unity in your life with other Christians: